Further Education and Training CertEd

 How you're assessed

-You'll complete two teaching blocks over the course of study, with each teaching block consisting of two units.
-Each unit consists of two to three assignments.
+You'll complete two teaching blocks over the course of study, with each teaching block consisting of two modules.
+Each module consists of two to three assignments.

 You’ll be assessed through: